gpakosz/.tmux/README.md

    `wcwidth()` function.
 When these two functions disagree, display gets messed up.

-   This can also happen on MacOS when using iTerm2 and "Use Unicode version 9 character widths" is enabled in `Preferences... > Profiles > Text`
+   This can also happen on macOS when using iTerm2 and "Use Unicode version 9 character widths" is enabled in `Preferences... > Profiles > Text`

    For that reason, the default `/.tmux.conf.local` file stopped using Unicode